-Opening and closing day- 12:30
+Opening and closing day- 12:30 p.m.

 Special Giveaways and Post Times

-- January 18: Bobblehead Day: American Pharaoh Bobblehorses while supplies last.
+- Bobblehead Day: American Pharaoh Bobblehorses while supplies last.

-- February 15: President's Day: Progressive cash giveaway.
+- President's Day: Progressive cash giveaway.

-- March 19: Rebel Stakes Day: $900,000 stakes.
+- Rebel Stakes Day: $900,000 stakes.

-- April 2: Boat and Truck Giveaway
+- Boat and Truck Giveaway

-- April 9-16: Racing Festival of the South
+- Racing Festival of the South

-From April – December, the Post Time Pavilion is open offering a Vegas-style racebook with large screen monitors and carol seats with individual TVs.
+Oaklawn simulcasts races from tracks throughout the country on a daily basis.
+From April to December, the Post Time Pavilion is openly offering a Vegas-style racebook with large screen monitors and carol seats with individual TVs.

-How to Bet:
+How to Bet

 For individual bets, you can bet on your horse to win, place or show.
 A win bet is where the horse must come in first.
 A place bet is where the horse must come in first or second.
 A show bet is when a horse must in first, second or third.

-The daily double is a two horse bet.
+Oaklawn also offers daily doubles, Pick3s and CLASSIX®, a Pick 6 wager, as well as exactas and trifectas.
+The daily double is a two-horse bet.
 For the daily double, you must pick the horse that wins two consecutive races.
 Oaklawn has an early daily double for the first two races of the day and a later daily double.
 The daily double will be featured in the racing program.
 A Pick3 is where you must pick the winner for 3 consecutive races.

-An exacta bet is a two horse bet.
+An exacta bet is a two-horse bet.
 Your horses must finish 1st and 2nd in the exact order.
-A trifecta is a three horse bet.
+A trifecta is a three-horse bet.
 Your horses must finish 1st, 2nd and 3rd in the exact order.
 You can make exacta and trifecta bets in any race.

-Oaklawn fans can now enjoy the races from the anywhere by logging into OaklawnAnywhere.com using any smart phone, tablet or personal computer.
+Oaklawn fans can now enjoy the races from the anywhere by logging into OaklawnAnywhere using any smartphone, tablet or personal computer.
 This site allows fans to track horses and bet on races, with the money staying in Arkansas.
 It’s free to open an account and members will have access to all the Oaklawn races as well as races from the most popular U.S. and international tracks.
 This is only available for Arkansas residents.